bytefish/WideWorldImporters/README.md

 to be this way.

-In this repository I will show you how to use ASP.NET Core OData and EF Core to quickly build Backends and how to use Angular to display, filter and paginate datasets.
-It's not complicated, but there had been quite a few pieces to the puzzle.
+In this repository I will show you how to use ASP.NET Core OData and EF Core to quickly build Backends and how to use Angular, Blazor or WPF to display, filter and paginate datasets.

 You can find an article on it at: